-EERE notifies Applicants of its determination via a notification letter by email to the technical and business points of contact designated by the Applicant in EERE Exchange.
-The notification letter may inform the Applicant that its Application was selected for award negotiations, or not selected, and provide written feedback of the Application.
-Alternatively, EERE may notify one or more Applicants that a final selection determination on particular Applications will be made at a later date, subject to the availability of funds or other factors.
+DOE will notify all Applicants of applications deemed eligible of its determination via a notification letter by email to the technical and administrative points of contact designated by the Applicant in EERE Exchange.
+The notification letter will inform the Applicant that its application was selected for award negotiations, or not selected for award.
+Alternatively, DOE may notify one or more Applicants that a final selection determination on particular applications may be made at a later date, subject to the availability of funds or other factors.